skip to main content

 Most important to the distinction between a business name and trademark is the fact that a corporation can conduct business with the same name of another existing business.
 Registering the business name with the Secretary of State merely protects that name from being used by another business within that state, but not in another state.

-Trademarks are owned.
+Trademarks are Owned.

 Trademarks, on the other hand, are property.
 Similar to any other tangible property, the owner of a trademark has the exclusive rights to the trademark and can prevent another individual from using the trademark.
 A trademark is also not limited to a business name but can also include a phrase, logo, symbol, design, image, or a combination of these elements.